Tips to Ease Joint Pain

 If pain persists, work with a therapist on strengthening the muscles on the back and side of the arm.

 Painful fingers can make it difficult to pick up small objects or hold a pen or pencil.

-Lie on your back with your knees bent and your feet flat on the floor.
-Gently tightening your stomach and buttock muscles, lift your hips three-five inches off the floor.
+Lie on your back with knees bent and feet flat on the floor.
+Gently tightening core and buttocks, lift your hips three to five inches off floor.
 Avoid arching your back.
-Hold for five to 10 seconds, and then slowly lower your hips to the floor.
+Hold for five to 10 seconds, then slowly lower hips to floor.
 Repeat 10 times, two to four times daily.

 If pain and stiffness make it difficult to straighten the knee, you may walk with a limp and find it hard to squat or climb stairs.